phaze9/SummerOfCode/README.md

 ![Logo](https://github.com/phaze9/SummerOfCode/blob/master/SummerOfCode.png?raw=true)

 Let's learn how to code!
 On GitHub you can develop lot's of fun stuff, even games!
-It is challenging, fun and rewarding to learn coding, so get ready 🚀
+It is challenging, fun and rewarding to learn coding, so get ready :rocket:

-If you get stuck: Ask Google, play around until it works or find a tutor.
+If you get stuck: Ask Google, play around until it works, team up with a friend or find a tutor.

 ## [Week 1: Get Started](https://github.com/phaze9/SummerOfCode/blob/master/Week%201.md) :construction:
  - [Day 1: GitHub](https://github.com/phaze9/SummerOfCode/blob/master/Week%201.md#day-1-github-cat) :cat: